 Many famous people have villas in Karuizawa.
 The Japanese actress Sayuri Yoshinaga and the actor Ken Watanabe have houses in Karuizawa and there’s a rumour Bill Gates had an enormous house built here in 2013 on a 22,000-square metre plot, about half the size of Tokyo Dome, at a cost of eight billion yen.
 Many years ago, John Lennon and Yoko Ono enjoyed staying regularly at the Mampei Hotel in Karuizawa and famous Japanese writers such as Yukio Mishima and Yasunari Kawabata have reportedly stayed at this hotel as well.

 There are many scenic areas in Karuizawa such as Kumoba Pond and Shiraito Falls but it’s lovely just to drive through or walk along the tree-lined streets in and around Karuizawa.
 This picturesque town sits at the foot of Mount Asama, one of the most active volcanos in Japan.
 There have been regular eruptions for hundreds of years.
-On the left is a photo of Mount Asama erupting many years ago with some Japanese locals looking on.
+Below is a photo of Mount Asama erupting many years ago with some Japanese locals looking on.

 Karuizawa is a great place in summer to play golf, take long bike rides and shop.
 In winter, the hot springs are very popular and people come from overseas and from all over Japan to ski at one of the 14 ski resorts near Karuizawa.
 If you plan to go skiing here take advantage of the “Karuizawa Basecamp Passport”, a multi-mountain pass for 12 resorts in the area.